clbarnes/jeiss-convert/README.md

 optional arguments:
-  -h, --help        show this help message and exit -d, --delete-dat  Delete the .dat file if the check succeeds
+  -h, --help        show this help message and exit -d, --delete-dat  Delete the .dat file if the check succeeds -s, --strict      Check for identity of bytes rather than hash (slow and
+                    unnecessary)
+  --write-dat       Instead of checking the HDF5 for its identity with an
+                    existing dat, write out the calculated dat.
+Comes with an interactive warning.
+Don't do this.
 ```